Skip to main content

 You usually need an itemized invoice with date of service, diagnosis (ICD-10) codes, procedure (CPT) codes, payment receipt, and a brief medical summary.
 We provide all of this.
 Some insurers also want translated documents, which most U.S. insurers do not provide.
 Most policies accept English.

 We use phone-based medical interpretation in over 200 languages.
 Dr. Ash also speaks conversational Spanish and Tamil.
-For visit notes, we can provide written summaries in English that translate cleanly with apps like Google Translate.
+For visit notes, we can provide written summaries in English that translate clearly with apps like Google Translate.

 Yes, you can pre-book a "concierge on call" service for the duration of your trip.
 We hold availability for your dates and respond first to your texts.
 Pre-booking is recommended for VIP travel groups, families with elderly members, and travelers with chronic conditions.